 The Turing test refers to a thought experiment developed in 1950 by Alan Turing, a mathematician, computer scientist, and cryptanalyst, as a way to gauge a machine’s ability to generate human-like communication.
 Originally called “the imitation game,” the Turing test is a useful tool for studying a machine’s interactions with humans and reflecting on the definitions of “thinking” and “intelligence.”

 As we’ll explore in more depth, the Turing test is still useful for learning more about artificial intelligence as it becomes increasingly integrated into our lives.
-The more we rely upon AI to make decisions, create economic opportunity, and advance society, the more important it is to understand AI’s capabilities.
+The more we rely upon AI to make decisions, create economic opportunities, and advance society, the more important it is to understand AI’s capabilities.

 Over the years, the Turing test has made its way into popular films that explore the relationship between humans and “intelligent” machines, including Blade Runner (1982), Ex Machina (2015), A.I.
 Artificial Intelligence (2001), and, of course, The Imitation Game (2014).